allenday/docstore-manager/cline_docs/activeContext.md

   - Merge back to the development branch (dev)
   - Push the development branch to origin
   - Reserve the release-0.1.0 branch for actual releases, not for development work
+- Task files are now tracked in version control for better traceability